Welcome to today's edition of the Rush 24-7 podcast.

 It's the Rush Limbaugh program.

-The telephone number, if you want to be on the program 800-282-2882, the email address rush at EIBNet.com.
+If you want to be on the program 800-282-2882, the email address, rush at EIBNet.com.

 It's uncertain.

-I I uh this just happened right before Show Times.
+This just happened right before Showtime.

-I am trying to keep track of all of this, even while hosting the program.
+So I am trying to keep track of all of this, even while hosting the program.

-And and if uh if he is allowed to remain free, this this appeals process go on for a year and a half, I mean, could take him to the end of the Bush administration.
+And if he is allowed to remain free, this appeals process going for a year and a half.

 The question of a pardon, people keep asking whether or not President Bush will pardon Scooter Libby.

-Uh President said he's staying out of this until all of the appeals processes have been concluded.
+President said he's staying out of this until all of the appeals processes have been concluded.

-Uh it remains to be seen.
+It remains to be seen.

-Um it's uh it's it's technically well, not technically it's historically uh presidents are much less reluctant to pardon people who are in prison than those who are not.
+It's historically, presidents are much less reluctant to pardon people who are in prison than those who are not.

 There was no charge.

-This is you look at what happened.
+This is, you look at what happened.

 Look at William Jefferson, Congressman William Jefferson, Democrat Louisiana.

-The Democrats are circling the wagons just as I said.
+The Democrats are circling the wagons, just as I said.

 I've got a story here from the AP.

-Oh no, they're still recovering from Hurricane Katrina.
+Oh, no, they're still recovering from Hurricane Katrina.

 It's an AP story about this.

-You've got you've got Jefferson federal indictment.
+You've got Jefferson federal indictment, 16 counts.

-Meanwhile, Delay thrown out of office on a hacked prosecution simply because the Republicans, in another one of their brilliant and esteemed moments when they assumed control of the House, Republicans eager to show America that they are clean and pure as the wind-driven snow and eager to see and show that they would run the House with great magnanimity,
+Meanwhile, Delay thrown out of office on a hacked prosecution simply because the Republicans, in another one of their brilliant and esteemed moments when they assumed control of the House, Republicans eager to show America that they are clean and pure as the wind-driven snow and eager to see and show that they would run the House with great magnanimity, blah, blah, blah, passed a stupid rule that said if any of their leadership were ever indicted,

-blah, blah, blah, passed a stupid rule that said if any of their leadership were ever indicted, that member would automatically be forced to step down and resign his post uh in the leadership uh in the House.
+that member would automatically be forced to step down and resign his post in the leadership in the House.

-What's amazing about this is that the judge, and I read and by the way, I'm not surprised at this.
+What's amazing about this is that the judge, and I read, and by the way, I'm not surprised at this.

-Uh a lot of people are.
+A lot of people are.

 His daily agenda would exhaust an average triathlete.